Role: Head of Academic Development and Research

 . creative problem solving . disruptive curricula and risk-taking . educational leadership . collaborative education . curriculum design and authentic assessment . active collaborative learning and practical pedagogies . student transition and engagement . personal tutoring and academic mentoring .Research interests:

 . collaboration and creativity . disruption and divergence . widening participation and engagement . student transition and engagement .Experience:

-Currently acting as Head of Academic Development at Nottingham Trent University (NTU), I manage the Educational Development Team, Educational Research and Evaluation Team and the Planning and Operations Team within the Centre for Academic Development and Quality (CADQ).
+As Head of Academic Development and Research at Nottingham Trent University (NTU), I manage the Educational Development Team, Educational Research and Evaluation Team and the Planning and Operations Team within the Centre for Academic Development and Quality (CADQ).

 Working with a team of Educational Developers, we play an active role in supporting the institutional Design Sprint process, to ensure swift and collaborative curriculum design and approval, working alongside course teams and key institutional stakeholders.
 We deliver an extensive programme of professional development for staff who support learning and teaching at NTU.
 This covers, Curriculum Design, Assessment and Feedback, Personal Tutoring, Student Engagement and Transition, active collaborative learning through SCALE-UP (Student-Centred Active Learning Environments with Upside-down Pedagogies) and Team-Based Learning, Impact and Evaluation, and Success for All at NTU.

 The Educational Research and Evaluation Team (ERET) work with students and staff at NTU to generate research insights that inform strategic institutional development and change.
 The NTU student experience research and insight reports produced by ERET inform the future development of institutional projects, while their findings directly influence the staff development opportunities that are designed in support of Success for All at NTU.
 Responding to the needs of diverse student characteristics, the research and associated insight reports produced by ERET are designed to support the enhancement of the student experience at NTU.